chris-devel0per/UWSP-Pointer-Overflow-CTF/we-rest-upon-a-single-hope.md

 ## Tips for the Developer

-* For such sensitive functions like comparing a passkey shouldnt be js used without any framework since this is just a very basic "attack".
-The Developer could also use PHP so the code is not exposed to the attacker
+* For sensitive operations like comparing a passkey, it's advisable to avoid relying solely on JavaScript without any additional security frameworks.
+This scenario presents a basic vulnerability.
+Developers might consider server-side validation using a language like PHP to prevent exposing critical logic to potential attackers.

-*
+* Obfuscate your JavaScript code to add an extra layer of security.
+Without obfuscation, an attacker could easily replace the condition in the if statement with "true," rendering the if statement ineffective.
+However, it's crucial to note that obfuscated code can still be deobfuscated.
+While not foolproof, obfuscation can deter casual attackers and make reverse engineering more challenging.